Skip to main content

 $

-How much you plan to add each month from your income.
+How much you plan to add each month.
+The result shows when you'll reach your goal.

 %

 Interest compounds monthly.
 General guidance only — not financial advice.
-Actual HISA rates change with RBA decisions.
+Actual HISA rates change with each RBA decision.

 Savings progress timeline